10 Proven Strategies to Streamline RFP Process for Maximum Efficiency

 Final proofread Fresh reviewer Overall polish, missed errors 30 min

-The "fresh eyes" principle: The person who wrote the RFP will miss 60-70% of errors because they read what they meant to write, not what's actually on the page.
+The "fresh eyes" principle: The person who wrote the RFP will miss errors because they read what they meant to write, not what's actually on the page.
 Always have someone else do the final review.

 Our RFP best practices guide includes a detailed quality checklist that teams can use to standardize their review process.

 Tool-assisted review: AI-powered platforms can flag common issues automatically—inconsistent terminology, undefined acronyms, missing sections.
-Teams using automated checks catch 80% of basic errors before human review even starts.

 8. Data-Driven Vendor Selection